contentful/database-exporter.rb/README.md

       }
     ```

-    After defining the structure for each table, which you want to extract and save as JSON files, use:
+    After defining the structure for each table you want to extract in the JSON file, use:

-    ```
+    ```bash
     database-exporter --config-file settings.yml --extract-to-json
     ```

-   It will extract data from tables and store it as JSON. ```data_dir/entries``` directory will be created with subdirectories which represent data from each table.
+   This will extract data from tables and store it as JSON.
+The `data_dir/entries` directory will be created with subdirectories that represent the data from each table.
-   Subdirectories name depends on the *content_type* parameter contained mapping.json file.
+   Subdirectories name depends on the *content_type* parameter contained in the mapping.json file.

-6. Mapping part.
-Mapping.json file contains the structure of your database.
+6. Mapping data to content types: The `mapping.json` file contains the structure of your database.
 All the relationships between the models need to be specified there.
-    A description of how to build relationships, [can be found here](https://github.com/contentful/database-adapter#relations-types).
+    A description of how to build those relationships [can be found here](https://github.com/contentful/database-adapter#relations-types).

-    To begin mapping procedure, use:
+   To begin the mapping procedure, use:

-    ```
+    ```bash
     database-exporter --config-file settings.yml --prepare-json
     ```

-    It will change the structure of files in ```entries``` directory.
+  It will change the structure of files in the `entries` directory.
 If the mapping has been done correctly, you can proceed to import the data into Contentful.

-7. Use the [Contentful-importer](https://github.com/contentful/generic-importer.rb) to import the content to [contentful.com](https://www.contentful.com)
+7. Use the [contentful-importer](https://github.com/contentful/generic-importer.rb) to import the content to [contentful.com](https://www.contentful.com)